Yareel Review: A 3D Multiplayer Sex Game with Promise

 Yareel boasts that it has more than 13,000 active players.
 With such a large community of folks searching for online sex partners, it’s relatively simple to find a someone, or someones, for virtual sex.

-The next plus is that Yareel [NSFW] is free to play, though a few bucks are needed to enjoy the full experience.
-Very much like an app game, Yareel has various forms of in-game currency: some can be earned through gameplay and others can only be acquired with actual money.
+The next plus is that Yareel [NSFW] is technically free to play, though a few bucks are needed to enjoy the full experience.

-But if you do want the VIP package that offers more perks and choices, it will cost you $29.95 a year.
-Yet this is only a fraction of the cost to play other massively multiplayer sex games likes 3DXChat [NSFW] or Red Light Center [NSFW], where monthly, not yearly, rates start at $19.99.
+You can grab the VIP package for $9.95 a month or spend more for the annual package and pay $29.95 a year.
+This is only a fraction of the cost to play other massively multiplayer sex games likes 3DXChat [NSFW] or Red Light Center [NSFW], where monthly, not yearly, rates start at $19.99.

 Finally, Yareel stays away from the creepiness of the uncanny valley by embracing a more cartoony style.
 Sure, you can’t extensively customize your character—which is a drawback we’ll get to in a bit—but there are enough options that you can make your avatar feel unique, including a vast array of skin color choices.